Ned Kelly: Family background and early life

 Kelly's father, John Kelly (nicknamed "Red"), was born in 1820 at Clonbrogan near Moyglass, County Tipperary, Ireland.
-Aged 21, he was found guilty of stealing two pigs and was transported on the convict ship Prince Regent to Hobart Town, Van Diemen's Land (modern-day Tasmania), arriving on 2 January 1842.
-Granted his certificate of freedom in January 1848, Red moved to the Port Phillip District (modern-day Victoria) and was employed as a carpenter by farmer James Quinn at Wallan Wallan.
+Aged 21, he was found guilty of stealing two pigs and sentenced to seven years' transportation to Van Diemen's Land (modern-day Tasmania), arriving in Hobart Town aboard the convict ship Prince Regent in January 1842.
+Granted his certificate of freedom a year early, Red moved to the Port Phillip District (modern-day Victoria) in 1848 and was employed as a bush carpenter by farmer James Quinn at Wallan Wallan.

 On 18 November 1850, at St Francis Church, Melbourne, Red married Ellen Quinn, his employer's 18-year-old daughter, who was born in County Antrim, Ireland and migrated as a child with her parents to the Port Phillip District.
 In the wake of the 1851 Victorian gold rush, the couple turned to mining and earned enough money to buy a small freehold in Beveridge, north of Melbourne.

 Edward ("Ned") Kelly was their third child.
 His exact birth date is unknown, but was probably in December 1854.
+(Note: The date of Kelly's birth is not known, and there is no record of his baptism.
+Kelly himself thought he was 28 years old when he was hanged.
+Evidence for a December 1854 birth is from a 1963 interview with family descendants Paddy and Charles Griffiths quoting Ned's brother Jim Kelly who said it was a family tradition that Ned's birth was "at the time of the Eureka Stockade", which took place on 3 December 1854.
+In July 1870, Ellen Kelly, Ned's mother, recorded Ned's age as 15½, which could easily refer to a December 1854 birth.
+There is also a remark made by G. Wilson Brown, school inspector, in his notebook on 30 March 1865, where he noted that Ned Kelly was 10 years and 3 months old.
+Evidence which supports Ned Kelly's birth being in June 1855 is from the death certificate of his father John, who died on 27 December 1866.
+Ned Kelly's age is written as 11½.)
 Kelly was possibly baptised by Augustinian priest Charles O'Hea, who also administered his last rites before his execution.
 His parents had seven other children: Mary Jane (born 1851, died 6 months later), Annie (1853-1872), Margaret (1857-1896), James ("Jim", 1859-1946), Daniel ("Dan", 1861-1880), Catherine ("Kate", 1863-1898) and Grace (1865-1940).